How to compare marketing campaigns?

 - Learning from your competitors’ mistakes.
 They might have already invested in a marketing campaign that didn’t bring any substantial results.
 Analyse them in-depth and assess what went wrong.
 Was it a misguided decision to be present on a particular social media platform?
+Was the quality superior?
 Did the audience interact with the content?
 By analysing your competitors’ marketing campaign, you will have a general idea of where and how to promote your company.

 - Establish and exploit your competitive advantage.
-There are marketing activities you perform better than anyone else in your industry.
+There are digital marketing activities you perform better than anyone else in your industry.
 Being aware of your strong suits let you leverage them over your competitors and establish your position as an industry leader.

 Although everyone knows they should compare the results of marketing campaigns to their competitors to spot emerging threats and opportunities, the process itself is quite complicated and time-consuming.